 Future Fund - government funding to match private investment

-19 May 2020: ICAEW's Corporate Finance Faculty explains how companies that secure private investment can attract up to £5m on a matched basis from the government’s Future Fund.
-The scheme will be open from 20 May 2020.
+6 November 2020: Companies that secure private investment can attract up to £5m on a matched basis from the government’s Future Fund.
+The scheme will be open for new applications until 31 January 2021.

 Purpose and form of funding

 To provide working capital to certain companies which are facing financing difficulties due to the coronavirus outbreak, to help them continue their growth journey.

 The funding will be in the form of convertible loans from £125k to £5m, subject to at least equal match funding from private investors.

 The Future Fund is delivered by the British Business Bank.

 Eligibility criteria apply to the company and its private investor(s).